We should realize in a vivid and revolutionary sense that we are not in our bodies but our bodies are in us. Ruth St. Denis

 Ruth’s free-spirited love of the Divine and, at the same time, honest and uncensored love of the human was the hallmark of her dancing.
 This combination made for a dynamic, captivating individual.
-Her dancing was a combination of raw physicality, exotic themes (based mainly on Egypt, India, and Japan), and uplifting choreography.
+Her dancing was a combination of raw physicality, exotic themes (based mainly on Egypt, India, and Japan), and uplifting and beautiful spiritual treasures of choreography.
 She was held in awe by her many fans.
-They were sometimes left speechless after her shows.
+They were, sometimes, left speechless after her shows.
 Some were speechless for other reasons: shock, confusion, indignation, and offence.
-Ruth was a brave dancer.
+One of her offences was to dance barefoot.
+Those close to her loved her with a protective passion.
+She was a brave dancer.

 Ruth and Ted remained married for more than fifty years but the last three decades were spent apart and both were involved with a range of other relationships including, for Ted, a number of gay relationships.
 They continued to dance with each other, on and off, even into Ruth’s eighties.
 Ruth’s relationships tended to be affairs of the heart, more than affairs of the body.
 She longed for emotional and spiritual closeness.
 She was frequently criticised for her many and varied relationships, often, with much younger men.
 As she possessed a magnetic attractor field for men, it was a rather tempting way for Ruth to try and allay her insecurities (with little success, as one would expect).